-This report outlines the remuneration arrangements in place for Eureka's non-executive directors, executive directors and other key management personnel (KMP) for the year ended 30 June 2021.
+This report outlines the remuneration arrangements in place for Eureka's non-executive directors, executive directors and other key management personnel (KMP) for the year.
 The information provided in this remuneration report has been audited as required by Section 308(3C) of the Corporations Act 2001.